How to Become a Medical Interpreter

 What Does a Certified Medical Interpreter Do?

 While the job may seem straightforward — just translate, right? — there’s more to this profession than initially meets the eye.
-In addition to language skills, interpreters must be culturally competent and knowledgeable in medical terminology.
+In addition to language skills, interpreters must be culturally competent and knowledgeable in medical terminology in order to establish informed consent.
 Here’s a glimpse into their common duties:

 - Translating medical terminology and complex information for patients